SUPERINTENDENT: Ben Lisby 812-360-5302

-DIVISION 1 - Make a circuit board, using the kit provided.
+DIVISION 1 - Make a circuit board, no larger than 6” by 6”, using the kit provided.
 Label parallel or series circuit.
 What I Have Done and What I Have Learned form (included in project book or available online) is required for county exhibition only.

 DIVISION 2 - Make a magnetic powered flashlight or exhibit a poster as outlined in the project manual.

 DIVISION 3: Make one of the following: If the exhibit is not a poster, attach a note explaining how it is to be used.

 - An extension cord using all new parts.

 - Build a fluorescent trouble light using all new parts

 - Repair extension cord or trouble light by replacing the cord, plug, connector body, or socket handle with new parts.

 - Create a poster about: wire size, wire type, current carrying capacity, the parts of an extension cord or trouble light, an important safety-related topic or any topic covered in the Division III manual

 DIVISION 4 - A made or remade lamp OR display board or poster on any topic covered in the project manual.

 - Display board should be appropriately sized for the displayed equipment.